 Each design board includes a combination of inspirational images from online sources, as well as photos of our work.
 This helps us illustrate what we envision for each room.
 We’ll also comment on the color palette and pattern style we plan to use, along with any other important details that speak to the design concept.

 I like to believe that every step of our process is exciting, but this phase gets an extra amount of love and eagerness from our clients.
 And can you blame them?
 It’s incredible to see your vision expressed in form and color!

 Remember this Schematic Design Board from our Linden Colonial Project?

 Now, actually sourcing the elements of the design (picking out sofas, lamps, chairs, etc.) is part of Phase 2 — but that’s getting a little ahead of ourselves.
 The design concept process is critical to ensure that every item we source in Phase 2 is spot on and gives our clients an extra level of confidence as we move forward.

 For today, I want to show you the inspiration and Schematic Design Boards behind two of the projects we’re working on right now.
 Come take a look…

 Location: Barrington, RI

-Backstory: The Stone Tower Lane Project takes place at a stunning waterfront property in Barrington, RI.
+Backstory: The Barrington Bay Project takes place at a stunning waterfront property in Barrington, RI.
 We recently completed the installation of the 3 guest bedrooms and master bedroom, but we have yet to complete the sunroom and living room due to delays from COVID-19.